 Rowan Meredith (she/her) is an SJD Candidate at the University of Toronto Faculty of Law, writing her doctoral thesis on barriers to accessibility for disabled persons under Canadian copyright law.
 She is called to the bar in British Columbia and California.
 She has a JD in Entertainment, Media and Intellectual Property Law from UCLA (2018) and an LLM in Media Law from Queen Mary, University of London (2019).
 In her legal practice, she has regularly advised clients on copyright issues involving social media platforms.
 Rowan also serves on the Board of QMUNITY, BC's Queer, Trans, and Two-Spirit Resource Centre.

-LAW 431D.001 e Women's Legal Ctr-Sem:Justice ues for Families in Legal System ✓ Term 1 Cameron, E Law, V Hall, S Seminar 4 CREDITS
+LAW 431D.001 gal Ctr-Sem:Justic s in Legal System e ✓ Term 1 Cameron, E Law, V Hall, S Seminar 4 CREDITS